cleveland-flag-03-B2.jpg

 The flag's core symbolism remains the same: Public Square, navigational compass, city expansion and the region's natural resources.
 In this version, however, the colors, are different and bring new meaning to the flag.

-The gold field represents the city's innovation and energy.
-This is the forward-looking field.
+The gold field represents the city's integrity and innovation.
+This is the future-looking field.
 Cleveland isn't the city it once was.
-There are exciting new things happening in Cleveland--in the arts, entertainment, food, culture, industry, technology and healthcare.
+There are exciting new things happening in Cleveland in the arts, entertainment, food, culture, industry, technology and healthcare.

 The charcoal grey field represents steel and stone.
 This field pays tribute to the city's past.
 Cleveland is a former steel town.
 While the city still produces steel, it is does not produce steel in the quantities it did post World War II.
-As for stone, Cleveland has some of the finest architecture in the country, if not around the world.
+As for stone, Cleveland has some of the finest architecture in the country.
 Search Google for images of Severance Hall, the Arcade, the Cleveland Trust rotunda, the Terminal Tower and the Rock 'n' Roll Hall of Fame.

-White represents Cleveland's community.
-The three stars in the gold field represent Cleveland's natural resources: Lake Erie, the Cuyahoga River and the region's MetroParks.
-The three stars in the grey field are for Cleveland's downtown, east side and west side.
-Together, the six stars represent the six strings and six tuning pegs on a guitar, recognizing Cleveland as the home of rock and roll.
+The three white stars in the gold field represent Cleveland's natural resources: Lake Erie, the Cuyahoga River and the region's MetroParks.
+The white three stars in the grey field are for Cleveland's west side, downtown and east side.
+Together, the two groups of three stars represent the six tuning pegs on a guitar, recognizing Cleveland as the home of rock and roll.

 new cleveland flag